Gurudongmar Lake: In Buddhism

-Guru Padmasambhava, on his way back from Tibet, visited the holy Dorje Nyima lake, which remained frozen for most of the year.
+According to local Buddhist beliefs, Padmasambhava, on his way back from Tibet, visited the Dorje Nyima lake, which remained frozen for most of the year.
 The locals called upon him to help them.
 After touching a small section of the lake, it never froze again, solving the water problem for the people.
 The lake became holy and an important place for Buddhist pilgrimage, ensuring the lake's continued existence.